av/harbor/README.md

 harbor config set llamacpp.model https://huggingface.co/user/repo/file.gguf
 ```

+> [!NOTE]
+> Please, note that this procedure doesn't download the model.
+If model is not found in the cache, it will be downloaded on the next start of `llamacpp` service.

 Downloaded models are stored in the global `llama.cpp` cache on your local machine (same as native version uses).
 The server can only run one model at a time and must be restarted to switch models.

 #### Configuration